 The Main Types Of Crowdfunded Investments

-Over the last few years, a few main types of crowdfunding investments have emerged.
-These include:
+Over the last few years, a few primary types of crowdfunding investments have emerged:

 Crowdfunded investments can be a great way for smaller investors to get access to great investments.
 And these investments have the potential to earn high rewards.
 However, these investments carry more risk, with many the risk being you lose all the money your invested.